mohbattharani/iamgmujtaba.github.io/_posts/2024-06-22-configure-hls-server-on-windows.md

 If you have iPhone, open safari and type like this **192.XXX.XXX.XXX/bbb/out.m3u8**. **bbb** is the directory of the processed BigBuckBunny video and **out.m3u8** is the HLS text file we created using the above script.
 Please note the iPhone should be connected to the same WiFi network.

 #### Ubuntu or Jetson Devices
-If you want to use a native HLS web player, clone [hls.js](https://github.com/video-dev/hls.js/) from GitHub and follow the [installation](https://github.com/video-dev/hls.js/#getting-started-with-development) instructions.
+Suppose you want to use a native HLS web player.
+In that case, you can clone [hls.js](https://github.com/video-dev/hls.js/) from GitHub and follow the [installation](https://github.com/video-dev/hls.js/#getting-started-with-development) instructions.

 The main code is available at [GitHub](https://github.com/iamgmujtaba/hls-server).

-Raise an issue if you are facing any problem :)
+Raise an issue if you are facing any problems.